tylerblox/QRTracker/README.md

 * start frontend server `npm start`
 * start backend server for development `DJANGO_ENV=development ./manage.py runserver`'
 * use localhost:8000 for app.

+### Some thoughts about this project.

+* I built this quickly to deploy on heroku, therefore the build files are stored in github which in general is a poor decision.
+* I prefer these days to separate front and back end into separate repos.